Alex-Ueki/Anime-SR/README.md

     state=path          path to state file, default = {Data}/models/{model}-{width}-{height}-{border}-{img_type}_state.txt

     Option names may be any unambiguous prefix of the option (ie: w=60, wid=60 and width=60 are all OK)

+predict.py [option(s)] ...

+    Predicts images by applying model.
+The available models are:

+        BasicSR
+        ExpansionSR
+        DeepDenoiseSR
+        VDSR

+Options are:

+    data=path           path to the main data folder, default = Data images=path         path to images folder, default = {Data}/predict_images model=filename|path model filename or absolute path.
+If just a filename, then the path will be {Data}/models/{model}.
+Default = BasicSR-60-60-2-dpx.h5

+    Option names may be any unambiguous prefix of the option (ie: w=60, wid=60 and width=60 are all OK)

+    Expects that there will be a matching _state.json file for the model (ie: BasicSR-60-60-2-dpx_state.json) that contains all the tiling/trimming information

 ```
 ## TODOS